The Hidden Life of Stars: Embedded Beginnings to AGB Endings in the PHANGS-JWST Sample. I. Catalog of Mid-IR Sources: Introduction

 The mid-IR emission also traces the evolution of individual stars.
-The dust in the envelopes of Red Supergiants (RSGs) and Asymptotic Giant Branch (AGB) stars contributes to infrared emission, primarily through the hot stellar ejecta \citep[with temperatures around 1000$\sim$1500~K,][]{Matsuura2009}.
+Dust in the circumstellar envelopes of Red Supergiants (RSGs) and Asymptotic Giant Branch (AGB) stars contributes to their infrared emission, with typical dust temperatures of order 1000–1500~K \citep{HH}.
 These ejecta enrich the ISM and contribute significantly to dust production in galaxies \citep{Goldman_m31, Matsuura2009}.
 Different AGB types generate dust particles with distinct physical and chemical properties.
-Oxygen-rich AGB stars form silicates, whereas carbon-rich AGBs produce amorphous carbon and graphite \citep{Matsuura2009}.
-Mid-IR data ($\lambda > 3\,\mu$m) remain essential for accurate classification of AGB stars, as many dusty carbon-rich AGB (C-AGB) stars, especially those in the thermally pulsing AGB (TP-AGB) phase, can be faint in the optical with up to 80\% of their material in an cool, dusty shell that obscures the photosphere \citep{Jones2017, Jones2018, Goldman_m31}.
+Oxygen-rich AGB stars form silicates, whereas carbon-rich AGBs produce amorphous carbon and graphite \citep{Karovicova,Gobrecht,HH}.
+Mid-IR data ($\lambda > 3,\mu$m) remain essential for accurate classification of AGB stars, as many dusty carbon-rich AGB (C-AGB) stars—especially those in the thermally pulsing AGB (TP-AGB) phase—can be faint at optical wavelengths due to heavy circumstellar dust obscuration of the photosphere, while undergoing large thermal pulses and returning a considerable fraction of their material (up to $\sim$80\%) to the interstellar medium via dense stellar winds \citep{Groenewegen2018}.

 Thanks to the \textit{Spitzer} and \textit{Herschel} space telescopes, many studies have targeted nearby galaxies, such as the Magellanic Clouds and M31, exploring both stellar clusters and different types of stellar populations.
-These studies have yielded insights on the mechanisms of dust production in galaxies \citep{Matsuura2009, Matsuura2013, Jones2017, Goldman_m31} and explored the earliest stages of high mass star forming regions, making a direct connection to the host clouds \citep{whitney2008, Bonanos, seale2014, Jones2018}.
+These studies have yielded insights on the mechanisms of dust production in galaxies \citep{Matsuura2009, Matsuura2013, Jones2017, Goldman_m31} and explored the earliest stages of high mass star-forming regions, making a direct connection to the host clouds \citep{whitney2008, Bonanos, seale2014, Jones2018}.
 However, the characterization of these stellar sources is challenging in galaxies beyond 3~Mpc, given the limited resolution of \textit{Spitzer} and \textit{Herschel}.
-New observations with the James Webb Space Telescope (JWST) provide an opportunity to isolate and characterize high mass star forming regions and bright, dusty stars in in more distant targets.
+New observations with the James Webb Space Telescope (JWST) provide an opportunity to isolate and characterize high mass star-forming regions and bright, dusty stars in in more distant targets.
 Pushing to these larger distances is essential to place these populations in the context of a more diverse set of host galactic environments.